James McDonald Chaney

 Rev. James McDonald Chaney (18 March 1831 - 18 September 1909) was a minister of the Lafayette Presbytery of the Presbyterian Church in the United States.
 He had been an ordained minister for 53 years.

 Biography

 Birth and early life

-Dr. Chaney was born near Salem, Ohio, March 18, 1831.
+Dr. Chaney was born near Salem, Ohio, on March 18, 1831.
 His parents were William Chaney (1803 - 1886) and Harriett McDonald Chaney (1803 - 1880).
-He made public profession of his faith in the Des Peres Presbyterian Church, Saint Louis County, Missouri, at age 19.
+He made a public profession of his faith in the Des Peres Presbyterian Church, Saint Louis County, Missouri, at age 19.
 After finishing preparatory education in Rev. Jacon Coon’s Academy of Salem, Ohio, he became a student in the Des Peres Institute, finishing his course there in 1852.
 He received a bachelor's degree from William Jewell College of Missouri, a Master of Arts from King College of Tennessee, and a Doctor of Divinity from Princeton Theological Seminary.
 Dr. Chaney was also awarded an honorary Doctor of Divinity from King College in 1885.